CBIIT/icrp/modules/bootstrap_layouts/README.md

  - [Drupal Bootstrap] or any other theme that utilizes the Bootstrap framework grid system and classes.
- - Any module or theme that utilizes the [Layout Plugin] module:
+ - Any module or theme that utilizes the [Layout Discovery] module:
    - [Display Suite]
    - [Panels] (via [Page Manager])
-   - Or any other project that uses Layout Plugin.
+   - Or any other project that uses Layout Discovery.

 ## Installation